 The operators not only have to find ways to raise additional revenues, but they also have to take measures to reduce costs to be sustainable and optimize business operations.
 Using managed services is another option that can help operators achieve cost efficiencies and improve the quality of the services provided to mobile subscribers.
 They can outsource operations of some of their business units like sales, customer service and billing or they can rely on another company for their entire hardware and infrastructure needs.
 For example, companies like Seamless Distribution Systems (SDS) help Telcos keep their businesses up and running by providing end to end system maintenance, monitoring and management.
 This allows them to focus their attention on their core functionalities while SDS makes sure that their system runs at optimal capacity.

 Another challenge that the telecommunication companies will have to face in the future is the saturation of mobile penetration levels in developed markets.
-This requires a shift of efforts from the developed markets and calls for a change in approach to target developing markets where the population has lower purchasing power, the political conditions are relatively unstable and there is a great margin for expansion of mobile network connections.
+This requires a shift of efforts from the developed markets and needs a change in approach to target developing markets where the political conditions are relatively unstable and there is a great margin for expansion of mobile network connections.
 In order to benefit from this situation, Telcos need to make use of innovative strategies like “digitization of industries” and efforts aimed at promoting financial inclusion must be deployed.
 For example, a telecom operator in India collaborated with the State Bank to develop apps that provide banking services to the unbanked population living in remote areas of the country (Source: 2015 Telecommunications Trends).
 Such services not only lead to an increase in mobile network connections, they can also contribute towards economic and social development in developing nations.

 Lastly, the phenomenon of Internet of Things is a new territory that can prove to be a challenge as well as an opportunity for telecommunication companies and mobile operators in the future.
 For customers to become a part of an environment where multiple devices and humans are heavily interconnected, they depend on telecommunication companies to provide them with reliable and high speed internet connection.
 Telcos can capitalize on this dependency by collaborating with companies driving the IoT phenomenon.
 For example, AT&T has partnered with companies like Cisco, Ericsson, GE, IBM, Intel and Deloitte for their “Smart Cities” initiative.
 The aim of this initiative is to let city officials monitor different aspects related to infrastructure, public safety and transportation remotely from their devices and take actions in real-time (Source: AT&T Launches Smart Cities Framework).
 Such creative ideas can help Telcos take control of the future.